-Approximately 1,000 km of Eritrean territory, in and around the town of Badme, is currently occupied by Ethiopia.
+Approximately 1,000 km of Eritrean territory, in and around the town of Badme, was occupied by Ethiopia.

 The 1998 border conflict between Ethiopia and Eritrea involved several weeks of intense fighting near the disputed border town of Badme.
 Following the adoption of UN Security Council Resolution 1177 (1998) which demanded a cessation of hostilities, UNSC Res 1177(1998), 26 June 1998, §1. the Organization of African Unity (OAU) presented the two countries with a peace plan intended to resolve the conflict.
 Ethiopia accepted this plan, while Eritrea initially reserved its position.

 In February 1999, fighting between the two countries resumed, with each country deploying hundreds of thousands of troops in trenches along the contested border.
 Jamal, Ethiopia-Eritrea (1998-2001), Project Ploughshares, 16 February 2002.
 With the assistance of Algeria, a Comprehensive Peace Agreement was signed by the two countries on 12 December 2000 in Algiers to formally end the Eritrean and Ethiopian border dispute.
 For the text of the Peace Agreement, see the Annex to the Identical Letters Dated 12 December 2000 from the Permanent Representative of Algeria to the United Nations Addressed to the Secretary-General and the President of the Security Council, UN doc A/55/686-S/2000/1183, 13 December 2000.
 The total number of deaths of both soldiers and civilians from 1998 to 2000 is estimated to be 70,000 to 120,000.
 T. Jamal, Ethiopia-Eritrea (1998-2001), Project Ploughshares, 16 February 2002.